ludovicm67/projet-vacances/README.md

 This is a small colaborative project for hollidays and to try a new langage and explore game mecanics through a small plateformer game.

+# Goal of each class
+## MapLoader
+Class that will load a map from a JSON file and the corresponding tileset.

+## Reg
+Static class which contains only static functions and static variables, used for global variables.

 # Compilation

 In order to compile the project you have to install a few things :